openssl pkcs12

 -certpbe alg

-these options allow the algorithm used to encrypt the private key and certificates to be selected.
-Although any PKCS#5 v1.5 or PKCS#12 algorithm name can be used (see NOTES section for more information).
-If a cipher name (as output by the list-cipher-algorithms command is specified then it is used with PKCS#5 v2.0.
+These options allow the algorithm used to encrypt the private key and certificates to be selected.
+Any PKCS#5 v1.5 or PKCS#12 PBE algorithm name can be used (see "NOTES" section for more information).
+If a cipher name (as output by openssl list -cipher-algorithms) is specified then it is used with PKCS#5 v2.0.
 For interoperability reasons it is advisable to only use PKCS#12 algorithms.

 -macalg digest

-specify the MAC digest algorithm.
-If not included them SHA1 will be used.
+Specify the MAC digest algorithm.
+If not included SHA256 will be used.

 -nomaciter

-To discourage attacks by using large dictionaries of common passwords the algorithm that derives keys from passwords can have an iteration count applied to it: this causes a certain part of the algorithm to be repeated and slows it down.
-The MAC is used to check the file integrity but since it will normally have the same password as the keys and certificates it could also be attacked.
-By default both MAC and encryption iteration counts are set to 2048, using these options the MAC and encryption iteration counts can be set to 1, since this reduces the file security you should not use these options unless you really have to.
-Most software supports both MAC and key iteration counts.
+By default both encryption and MAC iteration counts are set to 2048, using these options the MAC and encryption iteration counts can be set to 1, since this reduces the file security you should not use these options unless you really have to.
+Most software supports both MAC and encryption iteration counts.
 MSIE 4.0 doesn't support MAC iteration counts so it needs the -nomaciter option.

 -maciter